MartinsKMickus/simple-trading-analysis/README.md

   - `STOCK_DIR` Directory where trading data will be stored
   - `AI_DIR` Directory where AI data will be stored
   - `INTERVAL` Default trading interval (1min, 5min, 15min, 30min, 60min)
+  - `EXCLUDE` List of symbols to exclude from actions
+  - `MIN_DATA_CHECKS` Data points to be more that data window of previous values

 ## How to run:
 - `python main.py` Right now this command doesn't do anything.
 Arguments have to be added.